nwg/racket-wiki/Low-risk-ways-you-can-use-Racket-at-work.md

  1. (Please add more)

-PS You can also user Racket for creating languages, web applications, deep learning, rocket surgery, 3D, games, livecoding, ZeroMQ and [making pretty pictures](https://github.com/rodrigosetti/stamps).
+PS You can also use Racket for creating languages, web applications, deep learning, rocket surgery, 3D, games, livecoding, ZeroMQ and [making pretty pictures](https://github.com/rodrigosetti/stamps).

 ***